LiamPattinson/pyplugins/README.md

 >>> ArtPrinter.print("bird")
 ```

-Note that there is no need to explicitly import this library, nor is it imported within
+Note that there is no need to explicitly import `ornithology`, nor is it imported within
 `pyplugins`.
+This is handled entirely via entry points.

 The `radical` library provides 'artwork' with the key `"s"`, but if we try to call the
 following, we should receive a `KeyError`: